 Dr. Keith Gilbert is a full Professor in the School of Health, Sport & Bioscience at the University of East London and Director of the Centre for Sport, Disability & Health.
 His researches areas include sport sociology and sports management.
 He also has strong interests in the management of disability sport, the Paralympic Movement, and qualitative, interpretive and narrative research methodologies.

 He has numerous publications and has edited several books in the broad areas of sport management, sociology, Paralympics, cultural studies, sport and sustainability and more recently sport, peace and development.
 He has published the following books with Common Ground:

 The International Journal of Sport and Society reviewers are assigned to articles based on their academic interests and scholarly expertise.
-In recognition of the valuable feedback and publication recommendations that they provide, reviewers are acknowledged in the volume that includes the article(s) they reviewed.
-This credit will appear in the fourth issue of each journal's volume.
-The Reviewers listed below have contributed significantly to the overall editorial quality and content of the journal.
+In recognition of the valuable feedback and publication recommendations that they provide, reviewers may request an official letter/certificate.
+The reviewers listed below have contributed significantly to the overall editorial quality and content of the journal.

 When publishing with us, you don’t just get the opportunity to write, you also provide feedback on other articles submitted to the journal.

 The guidance that reviewers supply is invaluable and helps to shape the journal.